zilexa/Homeserver/README.md

 ## Not included:
 1. your router port forwarding of (at least) port 80 and 443 and some more for specific services.
 2. Acquiring your own domain (mydomain.com) for easy and secure (TLS) HTTPS access.
 This is a requirement for this guide.
 The minimum set of services will be exposed online and only via HTTPS.
-Other services can be accessed via Wireguard VPN.
+Other services (including SSH/SFTP) can be accessed via Wireguard VPN.

 &nbsp;